 It is believed Saint Francis partook in Mass in the Chapel while visiting Bolzano with his cloth merchant father who was in town on business.

-#9 Explore the Wines & Castles of Bolzano
+#7 Explore the Wines & Castles of Bolzano

-If your day has not been consumed by the old world charms of Bolzano, you can either hop back in your car or rent a bike for a 25-minute ride to the Messner Mountain Museum Firmian located within Sigmundskron Castle.
+If your day has not been consumed by the old-world charms of Bolzano, you can either hop back in your car or rent a bike for a 25-minute ride to the Messner Mountain Museum Firmian located within Sigmundskron Castle.
 Just 4 miles southeast of Bolzano’s city center, this museum explores the relationship between man and mountain as inspired by the legendary climber Reinhold Messner (check out this piece about why Messner is the world’s great living man).

 An unforgettable place to explore this truth is a winery located deep within a mountain on the northern end of town.
 Intrigued?
 Read more about our tasting at Kellerei Bozen.
 Making a trek to this 100+-year-old icon of wine while visiting Bolzano is a must for wine and architecture lovers alike.

-#10 Dine & Sip the Evening Away
+#8 Dine & Sip the Evening Away

 He is a master of fusing South Tyrol’s Mediterranean heart with the soul of the surrounding mountains.
 Some of the world’s biggest movie stars have come to crave his South Tyrolean creations.
-So much so they fly him around the world to prepare meals at their private parties.
+So much so that they fly him around the world to prepare meals at their private parties.

 No matter where you choose to eat, be sure to order a glass of Lagrein as you’re in the home of this robustly flavored, but smooth wine.